wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/storage-nodejs-use-table-storage-cloud-service-app.md

-# Node.js Web Application using Storage
+# Node.js web site using Storage

 ## Overview

-In this tutorial, you will extend the application created in the [Node.js Web Application using Express] tutorial by using the Microsoft Azure Client Libraries for Node.js to work with data management services.
+In this tutorial, you will extend the application created in the [Node.js web site using Express] tutorial by using the Microsoft Azure Client Libraries for Node.js to work with data management services.
 You will extend your application to create a web-based task-list application that you can deploy to Azure.
 The task list allows a user to